Infinitode/Infinitode/README.md

 #### Latest changes:

+- Updated `Hued` to version `1.0.6`: New `export_palette` function to export palette data to CSV, TXT, and JSON and a function to generate gradients under `ColorPalette`.
 - Updated `PWLDS` with 5 million new passwords.
 It now contains over 10 million unique passwords with strength level classes.
 - Updated `Python Projects` with 2 new beginner projects.
 - Updated `Dungen Dev` to version 1.2, now more context-aware.
 The model benefits from higher temperature values for more creative results.
-Use it on our API, [Hugging Face Spaces](https://huggingface.co/spaces/InfinitodeLTD/Dungen-Dev) or on our website: https://infinitode.netlify.app/ai.
+Use it on our API, [Hugging Face Spaces](https://huggingface.co/spaces/InfinitodeLTD/Dungen-Dev), or on our website: https://infinitode.netlify.app/ai.
 - `LocalSiteMap` first commit!
 It is an open-source Python package for local sitemap generation.
 - New web apps: https://infinitode.netlify.app/apps and AI demos: https://infinitode.netlify.app/ai
 - First official release of Scriptify!
 Scriptify is an AI-powered writing tool with real-time audio transcription powered by OpenAI's Whisper models.
-Learn more from here: https://github.com/Infinitode/Scriptify.
+Learn more here: https://github.com/Infinitode/Scriptify.
 - Updated `Distributables` README for clearer information to users regarding our releases and signing of releases.
 - Updated `Dungen Dev` to version `1.1`!
 Dungen Dev 1.1 can handle more complex prompts and works well, especially on higher temperatures (0.7 <).
 This new version of Dungen Dev is available through our API and for free on Hugging Face Spaces: https://huggingface.co/spaces/InfinitodeLTD/Dungen-Dev
 - CRSD is now available on GitHub as well.
 Learn more here: https://github.com/Infinitode/CRSD